zedshaw/fuqit/README.md

 * /the/other/place/index.html -> same thing
 * /mystuff/cool -> a module named app.mystuff.cool
 * /dir/that/exists -> redirect to /dir/that/exists/
+* /mymodule/the/path/after/that -> import mymodule.py give it sub_path=/the/path/after/that

 It uses the python mimetypes module to figure out mimetypes by extension.
 No, I don't know how to add new extensions to it.